Greece - Country Background Information

 - There is some form of regular review process of the child/learner’s needs, progress and support.

-An official decision refers to the evaluation report on learners’ identified educational needs issued by the Centres for Educational and Counselling Support (KESY) or Medical and Pedagogical Centres.
+An official decision refers to the evaluation report on learners’ identified educational needs issued by the Centres for Interdisciplinary Assessment Counselling and Support (KEDASY).

-In case of learners who show signs of special educational needs or other psycho-social difficulties, the school, at a first stage supported by the Interdisciplinary Educational, Evaluation and Support Committees (EDEAY), devises a short-term intervention programme.
+In case of pupils with indications of having special educational needs or other psycho-social difficulties, at a first stage, the school, supported by the Interdisciplinary Support Committees (EDY), devises a short-term intervention programme.
 This programme is applied at the school level.

-At a second stage, if it is considered as necessary, learners who show signs of special educational needs or other psycho-social difficulties are further evaluated by the Centres for Educational and Counselling Support (KESY), which carry out individual evaluations and issue evaluation reports.
+At a second stage, if it is considered as necessary, learners with indications of having special educational needs or other psycho-social difficulties are further evaluated by the Centres for Interdisciplinary Assessment Counselling and Support (KEDASY), which carry out individual evaluations and issue evaluation reports.
 This process is carried out:

-- at the proposal of the school’s Interdisciplinary Educational, Evaluation and Support Committees (EDEAY), or the Educational Support Team of the school where no EDEAY operates;
+- at the proposal of the school’s EDY, or the Educational Support Team of schools where no EDY operates;

-- after the immediate request of the learner’s parent or guardian to the KESY.
-In this case, KESYs co-operate with the school and can ask the opinion of the EDEAY or the Educational Support Team of the school, if it is considered necessary;
+- at the immediate request of the pupil’s parent or guardian to the KEDASY.
+In this case, KEDASYs co-operate with the school and can ask the opinion of the EDY or the Educational Support Team of the school, if it is considered necessary;

 - at the request of the school and with the consent of the parent.